HOW WILL TRUMP’S NEW TAX LAW AFFECT M&A TRANSACTIONS?

 Most PCO’s operate their business through a “pass-through” entity which is either a general partnership, a Limited Liability Company or an S-Corporation.
 If you are a sole proprietor or owner of a pass-through entity operating a “qualified trade or business,” TCJA provides a new 20% deduction for “Qualified Business Income” for taxable years beginning after December 31, 2017, and before January 1, 2026.

 Although there is a buzz circulating about this great 20% deduction, such change has absolutely no tax savings in terms of an M&A transaction.
 The reason being that in most PCO M&A transactions, a PCO realizes capital gain income from the sale of the business which does not qualify for the 20% deduction.

 C-Corporation Tax Rate Reduction

 It is generally unpalatable to structure a PCO using a C-Corporation because of the double taxation problem that pass-through entities do not worry about.
-For most PCOs that are small family owned businesses, the worst thing to learn when entertaining a potential M&A transaction is that the PCO (as seller) has a C-Corporation holding its business and a huge tax bill to pay upon sale.
+For most PCOs that are small family-owned businesses, the worst thing to learn when entertaining a potential M&A transaction is that the PCO (as a seller) has a C-Corporation holding its business and a huge tax bill to pay upon sale.
 The TCJA changed the corporate tax rate to a flat 21% and given the pre-2018 highest corporate rate was 35%, the reduction to 21% reduces the degree of double taxation as compared to the long-term capital gain rate of 20% (at personal level) when a pass-through entity or sole proprietor, as the case may be, was the seller.